The-FaZe/online-action-recognition/README.md

 * GPUs are required for training and testing.
 * Google Colab

 We trained and tested our model on two Tesla K-80 GPUs (BA-HPC in Bibliotheca Alexandrina).
-You can finish training on only one GPU but testing will get you stuck due to the lack of cuda memory as you feed the network one video at a time.
+You can finish training on only one GPU but testing will get you stuck due to the lack of Cuda memory as you feed the network one video at a time during test phase.

 We ran and debugged all our codes on Google Colab, and once the model is ready for training, we switched to BA_HPC.

-## List-File Generation

-You should generate your own dataset list file by checking `list_file.py`.
-You should modify the working directory in the last lines of the code based on your environment.

-Make sure to download UCF_lists folder. then, by running the code, you will have your own train\validation list files generated.

 ## Dataset Preparation (Google Colab)